mzamot/efk-docker/README.md

 EFK Stack in Docker

-This is a work in progress solution to monitor Red Hat OpenStack (TripleO)
+This is a work in progress complete stack of monitoring and logging running on top of Docker.

+The components are

+- Logging: EFK (Elasticsearch, Fluentd, Kibana)
+- Performance metrics: Graphite, Grafana
+- Monitoring: Sensu

-To execute run: docker-compose -f logging.yml -f performance.yml -f monitoring.yml up
+To run, execute: docker-compose -f logging.yml -f performance.yml -f monitoring.yml up